Jerry Springer's Life is a Cautionary Tale of Greed

 Such candor is welcome; penance is crucial to forgiveness and ultimately going to Heaven for most faiths.

 God may judge as God sees fit; however, Springer still has every right to be judged by us.
 Again, I highly doubt he felt the show was clever at the time and only realized the truth after he stopped making money from it.
-He knew the show was stupid, poisonous, and probably dangerous at the time and approved it anyways.
+He knew the show was stupid, poisonous, and probably dangerous at the time and approved it anyway.

 If Springer had been given a chance to do it all over again, would he have stopped the physical violence of his show and sacrificed his wealth?